 The Takeaway

-Using your credit card responsibly is key to avoid racking up interest charges and potentially harming your credit score.
+Using your credit card responsibly is key to avoiding high interest charges and potentially harming your credit score.
 You’ll want to ensure you make at least the minimum payment on time each month and, if you can, pay off your balance in full.
-Other tips for using credit wisely include ensuring you have an emergency fund and considering sticking to cash for more strict budgeting guide rails.
+Other tips for using credit wisely include having an emergency fund and sticking to cash for stricter budgeting.

-And if you do find yourself in credit card debt, consider exploring solutions like the snowball method or securing a lower interest rate through a personal loan.
+If you do find yourself in credit card debt, consider exploring solutions such as the snowball method or securing a lower interest rate through a personal loan.

 SoFi Loan Products